 Where Things Often Go Wrong

-Slow Response Time: Time is everything.
-A Harvard Business Review found, even a short delay dramatically lowers your odds of engaging.
-Make “follow-up within 1 hour” a rule, not a guideline.
+- Slow Response Time: Time is everything.
+A Harvard Business Review found that even a short delay dramatically lowers your odds of engaging.
+Make follow-up within 1 hour a rule, not a guideline.

 How AI Is Changing the Game